-4.8 Joint Ownership
+A. A. Joint Ownership

-Applicants with joint ownership of a property must submit a Co-Owner Consent form, signed by all co-owners, which gives each co-owner's consent for the Program if the Applicant qualifies to receive assistance.
+If there are other owners of a property who are not on the application, the Applicant must submit a Co-Owner Consent form, signed by all owners of the property who are not on the application, which gives each co-owner's consent for the effect of the property up to Rehabilitating the property if the Applicant qualifies to receive assistance.